khainl1110/BitcoinPrediction/README.txt

         3. Go down to Insecure content and Chooses Allow
         4. Use the app
-    Then the website will have Pop up like not secured, but the backend will works
+    Then the website will have Pop up like not secured, but the backend will works Refer to 'View app instruction' pdf file for steps with pictures